 In 2005, she returned to San Diego to pursue her dreams and submitted a videotape and application to The Food Network to become “The Next Food Network Star.”
 She was selected as 1 of 8 finalists, out of 10,000+ applicants for the talent search/reality show.

 She believes French cooking—and cooking in general—can be simpler than some perceive it to be, and wants to teach people how to create "simply scrumptious" cuisine and bring a dash of fun into every kitchen throughout the world.
 By understanding, mastering and utilizing traditional French culinary techniques, Carissa is able to apply this in the making of any world cuisine.
 Quite simply put, Carissa adores cooking, experimenting and, of course, eating all types of food, and most importantly, sharing it with friends and family…the ultimate experience!

-Carissa is currently the banquet chef at the San Diego Zoo, teaches local culinary classes, is in the process of writing her own cookbook, and continues to pursue her ultimate dream of hosting her own television cooking show.
+Carissa started her career at the San Diego Zoo in 2017 as banquet chef, before becoming executive chef.
+In addition, she teaches local culinary classes, is in the process of writing her own cookbook, and continues to pursue her ultimate dream of hosting her own television cooking show.